objectified-framework/objectified-api/README.md

 The design of this OpenAPI specification is to create a small set of the necessary operations to create a time series object database from the ground up.

+## Auto-generator

+The auto-generator code included in this package is purpose-built to build DAO, DTO, Controller, and Service code support for the NestJS stack.

+Support may be eventually included for building Fastify related objects as well.

 ## Prerequisites

 - @objectified/objectified-openapi-parser